 All this fragmentation obscures visibility into what’s really going on and makes reducing costs, managing spend and achieving operational efficiencies more difficult.

-The right supply chain management software will centralize a supply chain by connecting current ERP systems seamlessly and acting as a central repository for data so that all locations are speaking the same language.
+The right supply chain management software centralizes a supply chain by connecting current ERP systems seamlessly and acting as a central repository of data so that all locations speak the same language.

-In combination with built-in collaboration tools, a unified data model will allow teams to work together and effectively mitigate potential risks.
+In combination with built-in collaboration tools, a unified data model allows teams to work together and effectively mitigate potential risks.

 At the same time, a completely centralized supply chain may not account for unique regional factors that affect supply and production.